 Why is the church special?

-As spiritual heirs of Abraham, we bear His name.
+As spiritual heirs of Abraham, the church bears His name.

-We have no glory of our own, the nation of Israel bears no glory of their own either.
-The only goodness and glory is what the Lord imparts among His people.
+As the church has no glory of its own, the nation of Israel bears no glory of their own either.
+The only goodness and glory is what the Lord imparts to His people.

 Ezekiel 36:23 “And I will sanctify My great name, which has been profaned among the nations, which you have profaned in their midst; and the nations shall know that I am the LORD,” says the Lord GOD, “when I am hallowed in you before their eyes.”

 The character of God is offended when a person sins…..regardless of your affiliation to any religion.
 You don’t have to be a christian to offend God, you can also live like there is no God, claim science is your system and think you will move on into oblivion after your death, it really doesn’t matter.
 Your belief system has no bearing on God’s truth.